panva/jose/docs/functions/key_import.importJWK.md

 ▸ **importJWK**\<`KeyLikeType`\>(`jwk`, `alg?`): [`Promise`]( https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise )\<`KeyLikeType` \| [`Uint8Array`]( https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array )\>

 Imports a JWK to a runtime-specific key representation (KeyLike).
-Either JWK "alg" (Algorithm) Parameter must be present or the optional "alg" argument.
-When running on a runtime using [Web Cryptography API](https://www.w3.org/TR/WebCryptoAPI/) the jwk parameters "use", "key_ops", and "ext" are also used in the resulting `CryptoKey`.
+Either the JWK "alg" (Algorithm) Parameter, or the optional "alg" argument, must be present.

+Note: When the runtime is using [Web Cryptography API](https://w3c.github.io/webcrypto/) the jwk parameters "use", "key_ops", and "ext" are also used in the resulting `CryptoKey`.

 #### Type parameters